Henry James Emmett: Family

-He was the eldest son of Henry James Emmett of London and Grace West, née Taylor.
-He emigrated with his wife, Mary Elizabeth Thompson, née Townsend, and their six children arriving on Sullivan's Cove, Hobart, Van Diemen's Land, on 30 November 1819.
+He was the eldest son of Henry Emmett of London and Grace West, née Taylor.
+He emigrated with his wife, Mary Thompson, née Townsend, and their six children arriving on Sullivan's Cove, Hobart, Van Diemen's Land, on 30 November 1819.
 He had worked under Viscount Palmerston at the War Office who provided a settler's letter of recommendation.

 There were eleven children, two of whom died in England, with three born in Australia; among his children were: Henry James Emmett (1809–1881), Edward Nucella Emmett (1817–1874) and Skelton Buckley Emmett (1818–1898) (father of Evelyn Temple Emmett, [1871–1970]).

 His wife survived him by eight years.